MINNESOTA COURT RULES

 (c)Demand for Jury Trial.

-Where no jury trial is demanded on removal under Rule 521(b) by the aggrieved party, if the opposing party desires a jury trial that party shall perform all the following within 21 days after the demand for removal was served on the party or lawyer:
+Where no jury trial is demanded on removal under Rule 521(b) by the aggrieved party, if the opposing party desires a jury trial that party must perform all the following within 21 days after the demand for removal was served on the party or lawyer:

 (1) Serve a jury trial demand by first class mail upon every opposing counsel or self-represented litigant.
 Service may also be by personal service in accordance with the provisions for personal service of a summons in district court.
-Service shall be by electronic means under Rule 14 if both the counsel or party serving the demand and the counsel or party to be served have agreed to or are required to accept electronic service under Rule 14.
+Service must be by electronic means under Rule 14 if both the counsel or party serving the demand and the counsel or party to be served have agreed to or are required to accept electronic service under Rule 14.

 (2) File the jury trial demand and proof of service with the court administrator.